Atlantic Health System’s PGY-1 pharmacy residency program features the following rotations:

 Internal Medicine

 The internal medicine rotation is available at Morristown Medical Center or Overlook Medical Center.
-At Morristown Medical Center residents will round with one of the three Morristown Academic Hospitalist Associates (MAHA) teams, consisting of a faculty hospitalist, PGY-3 "junior attending,” two interns and medical students.
-At Overlook Medical Center residents will round with the Medical Education team consisting of a faculty internist, PGY-3 “junior attending,” two interns and medical students.
-Residents will expand their knowledge by identifying the etiology, pathophysiology, and evidence-based treatments of common diseases such as diabetes, hypertension, stroke, alcohol withdrawal, cardiac arrhythmias and pneumonias.
+Residents will round with the Medical Education team consisting of a faculty internist, PGY-2 or PGY-3 “senior resident,” two interns, and medical students.
+Residents will expand their knowledge by identifying the etiology, pathophysiology, and evidence-based treatments of common diseases such as diabetes, venous thromboembolism, acute coronary syndrome, heart failure, chronic obstructive pulmonary disease, and atrial fibrillation.

 Orientation